 Good Protection: Buffered Parking Mode

 If cloud connectivity sounds like overkill to you, the next best level of protection is a dash cam that supports buffered parking mode.
-Buffered mode gives you the best chance of finding out whoever damaged your car in your absence.
+Buffered mode gives you the best chance of finding out whoever damaged your car in your absence, without having to have a permanent internet connection in your car (and the corresponding fees).

-Price: Amazon US / CA / UK – AliExpress – eBay US / AU – more countries & vendors (affiliate links)
+Price (3CH Version): Amazon US / CA / UK – AliExpress – more countries & vendors (ad)

 Reliability: Very Good (4.0/5)